igorkro/timelogger/README.md

 - [ ] Show worklogs for past dates
 - [ ] Abstract the logger from JIRA (i.e. allow it to work with other services)
 - [ ] Add support of plugins to support personalized automated time logging flows etc.

+## License
+Copyright (C) 2022  Igor Krushch

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.